jadecobra/python_tdd_exercises/source/bonus/learn_directory_relationships.rst

 ..
 NOTE::

-  * I can only go right to folders_ that are where I am (parent to child)
+  * I can go right to folders_ that are where I am
+  * I can go right from parent to child
   * I can use the path/address of a folder_ to go to it
   * It is easier to go where I want, if I know where I am